 I was delighted to be invited to join the roster of piano tutors by tutoring my own course last weekend.
 On most courses there are a maximum of ten places, so when I arrived on Friday evening for supper before the first session, I was greeted by ten very keen pianists of all ages.

 Over the course of the weekend, we explored several topics, namely piano technique, sight-reading and memorisation, which were interspersed with a more regular workshop concept where each student presents a couple of pieces.
-The timetable of eight sessions of different lengths (of between one and two hours) is definitely intense (I still managed to overrun several times!), but we were able to cover a myriad of issues and concerns in this time, and my students all commented on how much they really enjoyed the variety this provided.
-They also appreciated the beautiful Steinway at their disposal (pictured above).
+The timetable of eight sessions of different lengths, is definitely intense, but we were able to cover a myriad of issues and concerns in this time, and my students all commented on how much they really enjoyed the variety this provided.
+They also appreciated the beautiful Steinway at their disposal.

 All students were adults and mostly piano teachers and amateur pianists of varying levels (from approximately Grade 5 to ATCL level), and on my course, there was also one pre-conservatoire student too.